faker-js/faker/docs/guide/usage.md

 Faker supports TypeScript out of the box, so you don't have to install any extra packages.

-In order to have faker working properly, you need to check if these `compilerOptions` are set correctly in your `tsconfig` file:
+In order to have Faker working properly, you need to check if these `compilerOptions` are set correctly in your `tsconfig` file:

 ```json
 {